Here you will find frequently asked questions related to the Transforming Midwifery Care consultation. These will be continually updated.

 What is Transforming Midwifery Care?

-Over the last two years, Shropshire and Telford & Wrekin CCGs have been carrying out a detailed review of midwife-led services across Shropshire and Telford & Wrekin.
+Over the last three years, Shropshire and Telford & Wrekin CCGs have been carrying out a detailed review of midwife-led services across Shropshire and Telford & Wrekin.
 Initially referred to as The Midwife Led Unit Review this programme is now called Transforming Midwifery Care.

 The review has looked at the way that midwifery care is currently delivered for women across Shropshire and Telford & Wrekin, whether it meets the needs of families and how we could make improvements in the future.
 As part of this review, we have engaged with hundreds of women and families, midwives and other healthcare professionals, listening to their views and experiences and finding out what’s important to them.
 The review also involved looking in detail at a broad range of local and national research, evidence and best practice in providing midwifery care.